Wellington Bowling Club

 9. Trial Ends- All matches will commence after 2 trial ends of 2 woods by each player and the toss of a coin will decide who shall start.

-10. If a player succeeds through to a point where they know they cannot play their next match (holidays, illness, whatever) they must concede their last match, even though they won it, to their opponent who can then advance.
-If players have what they consider to be exceptional circumstances they may appeal to the Competitions Committee via Brian Wombwell but this must be done one week before the match is due.
+10. If a player succeeds through to a point where they know they cannot play their next match (holidays, illness, whatever) they must then concede to their next opponent who can then advance.
+If players have what they consider to be exceptional circumstances they may appeal to the Competitions Committee via Henry Richbell or Eddie Dilley but this must be done one week before the match is due.
+Nb. this rule has changed from 2018.

 11. Leaving the green – a player may leave the green at any time during a match for a call of nature, to get refreshments or to retrieve equipment/clothing left in the Clubhouse.